UsabilityEngineering/ux-journal-nrakocevic/j01/README.md

 ![5s-timer-iphone](https://github.com/user-attachments/assets/592b028f-234b-4f84-a122-339ba116c4fe)

 To that extent, the timer section of the iPhone clock app served the job well enough.
-Even though each of the units were labeled, it followed the **standard**, specific design decisions that are informally accepted by a collective, of time units listed in descending order.
-As I dragged one of the numbers up or down, it ticked by generating a small vibration when it reached another one, providing nice **feedback**, confirmation of an action's success that the user can immediately sense.
+Even though each of the units were labeled, it followed the **standard**--specific design decisions that are informally accepted by a collective--of time units listed in descending order.
+As I dragged one of the numbers up or down, it ticked by generating a small vibration when it reached another one, providing nice **feedback**, confirmation of an action's success that the user could immediately sense.

 <img width="160" alt="old timer ui" src="https://github.com/user-attachments/assets/f22b9de5-eca1-4f96-9ab6-9ed589f719c3">